magneticio/vamp.io/content/documentation/tutorials/automate-a-canary-release.md

 ### Requirements

-* A running version of Vamp 0.9.x (this tutorial has been tested on the [Vamp hello world set up](documentation/installation/hello-world) using Vamp 0.9.2)
+* A running version of Vamp 0.9.x (this tutorial has been tested on [Vamp hello world v0.9.2](documentation/installation/v0.9.2/hello-world) running with Docker toolbox)
 * Access to the Docker hub
 * You might run into issues if your firewall is set to block connections in the ranges 31000-32000 (required by Mesos) or 40000-45000 (required by Vamp)